bonaparte/bonaparte/readme.md

 ////////////

-tagDefinition.register();               // Registers tag in HTML.
-After calling this function, the tag can be used in HTML. tagDefinition.initialize( (HTMLElement) tag ); // Initializes the tag on an existion HTMLElement. tagDefinition.mixin( (Array) mixins );  // Define mixins to chustomize existing tags behaviors.
+tag.register();                         // Registers tag in HTML.
+After calling this function, the tag can be used in HTML. tag.initialize( (HTMLElement) tag );    // Initializes the tag on an existion HTMLElement. tag.mixin( (Array) mixins );            // Define mixins to chustomize existing tags behaviors.

 ```